Understanding USB Type C or USB-C Cables and Chargers

 While many devices are compatible with USB-C charging, not every USB-C charger will work with every device.
 For example, a smartphone requires a different amount of power than a laptop does.
 In these scenarios, it will take abnormally long for your device to charge, or your device may not be able to charge while turned on.

-If you need to buy a replacement charger for your laptop, smartphone, or tablet, it's a good idea to consult the owner's manual or the device manufacturer's support site to find out how much power your device expects to receive from a charger.
-This would be communicated in watts (W) or volts (V) and amps (A).
+If you need to buy a replacement charger for your laptop, smartphone, or tablet, it's a best to consult the owner's manual or the device manufacturer's support site to find out which fast charging standard your device uses, as well as how much power your device expects to receive from a charger .
+This would be communicated in watts (W) or volts (V) and amps (A) (usually represented as V A).
 Volts and amps can be converted to watts by multiplying them together (W=VxA).

 If purchasing a separate USB-C cable and charger, it is important to make sure that both support the wattage that your device expects.